 The interaction between webmasters and visitors or readers in a website is often used as a gauge for the quality of a website and its writers or content contributors.
 The most telling indication of interactivity is the number of comments a website gets for its articles.
 Continue reading “Encourage Reader Interaction On Your Blog & Reap Numerous Benefits”

 Your blog is a website.
 There’s nothing special or magical about it.
 The same basics for good website design apply.
 You need to drive traffic to your blog just as you would if you had a website for your business that didn’t include a blog.
 The main difference is that with a blog, each post needs to function as a home page.
 So, here are 4 simple steps to treating each one of your blog posts as if they were the home page of your site.

 I was recently approached by a gentleman who was interested in having a website built for him.
 As we started our initial consultation, I commented that his domain name was somewhat generic for the product that he was building the site for.
 Upon further discovery, I learned that the site name was intended to cover a broad market that he had long term plans of reaching.
 One of his goals was to segment his market by the different ways people like to learn.
 He had no idea how to accomplish this.
 (Which is why he had come to me in the first place.)
 So, what did we plan?
 Continue reading “Can One Website Meet the Needs of Multiple Niche Target Markets?”

 Finding products to sell online can be fairly easy.
 There are countless vendors out there that are looking for people to sell their goods.
 Problem is that unless you find some way to differentiate yourself, odds are your website is going to get lost amongst thousands of others.
-Chances are there are lots of people […]

 In part 1 of this series, I recommended that before you or your website designer begin designing your website, you understand who your target customer is.
 What type of a website will appeal to them?
 Should your site have a fun and creative feel or should it look trustworthy and serious?
 Are you working with an existing brand that you need to integrate your website into or do you have free creative license to design it completely from scratch?
 Whether you’re building your own site, working with a designer or you simply want to understand what constitutes good design for a website, here are some basic tips: